 Were You Hurt by Fosamax?
 Get a Free Case Review from an Experienced Attorney

 Do not suffer in silence.
 Antibiotic therapy, corrective surgery, and other medical treatments can be costly.
 Worse, often the damage caused by Fosamax is irreversible.
 Fortunately, U.S. law gives you the right to bring a claim for pain and suffering damages.
-If you took Fosamax and now your life has changed forever, and for the worse, get a free case review from an attorney with experience bringing claims against Merck.
+If you took Fosamax and now your life has changed forever, and for the worse, get a free case review from an attorney who has experience with Fosamax lawsuits.